-With safety protocols that include social distancing and with required face masks, the Alamo Area Council Service Centers are open normal business hours – Monday through Thursday 8:30 am – 6 pm, Friday 8:30 am – 3:30 pm, and the first Saturday of every month 10 am – 1 pm.
+With safety protocols that include social distancing and with required face masks, the Alamo Area Council Service Center has the following in person business hours –

-The Musselman Scout Shop is open 10 am – 5 pm Tuesday through Friday and 9 am – 3 pm on Saturdays (closed on Mondays).
+THE COUNCIL OFFICE IS OPEN MONDAY THROUGH FRIDAY 9 AM – 5 PM.
+The Musselman Scout Shop is open 9 am – 5 pm Monday through Friday and 10 am – 2 pm on Saturdays.